tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 recommend Urchin.
 If you are working on a very simple project, you might also consider writing your own framework.

+## For hip trend-setters like me
 For whatever reason, test-driven development is mainstream in other languages but uncommon in shell.
 Nobody does test-driven development in shell, so all of these approaches are ahead of the curve.
-A hip programmer like you should be testing his shell scripts **now**, before shell testing gets big.
+Hip programmers like me know this, so we're testing our shell scripts now, before shell testing gets big.